ruruchouu/DH150-Christine-Yu/README.md

 <img src="./Home page.png" width=”50%”>

-Initial Evaluation:
+Initial Evaluation and Motivation:

-The website appears to be easy to navigate.
+- The website appears to be easy to navigate.
 They have a relatively minimalist design with only 4 dropdown menus.
 The homepage also has a simple design with 6 navigation links.
 There is a footer bar with "Contact Us", "FAQ", and various social media links which follows standard conventions.
 The website appears to be well organized and not overly confusing or complicated.
 Within some of the pages, there is an inconsistent sense of formatting and spacing, in which some pages choose a 2 column approach to format their information.
 Overall, it seems there is some consideration for user experience within the website.

+- I chose the UCLA Summer Sessions website because I remember being minorly inconvenienced as an incoming freshman to navigate the registration process and wanted to explore aspects of user experience through this platform.
+I find that UCLA Summer Sessions have become an increasingly important part of a UCLA student's experience because the majority of students have at least had to take summer courses once in their 4 years at UCLA in order to access courses they were unable to during the lottery system.
+By improving user experience to the UCLA Summer Sessions website, current and future UCLA students are able to have an easier time with the website.

 ## 1) Visibility of System Status